 If they are not able to help you on the spot then you can always pass on your details by email.

 If you don’t mind traveling and want to meet experts then you could always go to a genealogy conference.

-These are another great examples of getting the best advice possible whilst also mingling with your peers.
+These are other great examples of getting the best advice possible whilst also mingling with your peers.

 How can a conference help?

-At these conferences you can find out what the best strategies and techniques that the experts use themselves.
+At these conferences, you can find out the best strategies and techniques that the experts use themselves.

 You may also learn what recent advances there have been within genealogy.

 For example, you may learn that there may be new ways to test your DNA or how you can get the best from your DNA results.

 These conferences are also another opportunity for you to meet fellow family historians.